Connect with others who understand.

 Working may also become more difficult if you can’t use your hands.
 In countries that link health insurance and employment, keeping your job is essential to maintaining access to affordable health care.

-Why Finger Curl or Claw Hand Occurs
+Why Involuntary Hand Curling Occurs

-Possible causes of finger curl include:
+Other possible causes or risk factors of finger curl include:

 • Nerve entrapment — Nerves in the arm or hand are compressed against the bone.